The popular cholesterol-lowering drug Lipitor is linked to an increased risk of type 2 diabetes, especially in women.

 Like all statins, Lipitor helps prevent heart disease and stroke by lowering the level of cholesterol in the blood.
 Recently, however, medical researchers uncovered new risks associated with the drug, including an increased risk for type 2 diabetes.

 In 2012, the U.S. Food and Drug Administration (FDA) updated the safety labels for all statins and warned consumers that the drugs may be linked to diabetes.
 Other studies suggest the risk may be even higher for older women.
 The FDA’s label revisions also indicated that Lipitor and other statins can cause damage to the livers, muscles and cognitive function of some patients, though reports of these injuries are rare.

 How Does Lipitor Cause Diabetes?

 Although clinical research on Lipitor and other statins indicates these drugs can increase a patient’s risk for developing diabetes, they shed little light on how the increased risk occurs.
 Type 2 diabetes occurs when the body fails to properly use or produce insulin, a crucial hormone the body uses to convert food into energy.

 Bodies break down the food we eat into sugar, or glucose, which travels throughout the bloodstream.
 But if insulin isn’t working the way it should, glucose can’t enter the body’s cells to provide them with the energy they need.
 This causes a spike in blood sugar levels – a problem that can result in serious health complications.

 Researchers suspect that taking statins, including Lipitor, impairs the function of special cells in the pancreas that store and release insulin.
-There is also evidence that statins can decrease the body’s sensitivity to insulin.
+There is also evidence that statins, like Atorvastatin, can decrease the body’s sensitivity to insulin.